Elm-R/Personal-Medicine-Tracker/README.md

 This project helps you keep track of your medicines, monitor expiry dates, and securely back up or interact with your inventory using AWS services like S3, SES, Lambda, EventBridge and CloudWatch.

+This project uses the following technologies:

+- Terraform: manages infrastructure as code for reproducible deployments.
+- Docker: containerizes all application components.
+- GitHub Actions (CI/CD): automatically builds Docker images, tags them with `latest` and the Git commit hash, and pushes them to Docker Hub.
-The project also uses Terraform for infrastructure as code, Docker for containerizing components, and Kubernetes for orchestration and job execution, including a MySQL database deployed as a Kubernetes Deployment.
+- Kubernetes: Kubernetes orchestrates jobs and runs a MySQL database as a Deployment for persistent storage.

 ## Core Features (Local)